 Address: 150 South Royal Street, Mobile, AL 36602, United States

 4 Mobile Historic Districts

-Visitors can gain a sense of Mobile's history by walking through the city's historic districts.
-Each area has its own unique character and architectural differences.
-Self guided driving or walking tours are the easiest way to see the sites.
+Visitors can gain a sense of Mobile's history by walking through the city's lovely historic districts.
+There are seven designated Historic Districts in Mobile, each with its own unique character and architectural heritage.
+Self-guided driving or walking tours are available to explore these interesting areas.

 5 Mobile Museum of Art

 The Mobile Museum of Art is located in Langan Park.
 This large facility displays thousands of items which spans a period of 2,000 years.
 The permanent collection features decorative arts, African art, contemporary crafts and American art.
 Temporary exhibits complement the permanent collection with an ever changing program.